bsc-networks/farnsworth-cookbook/README.md

 TODO
 ----
 - Implement an attribute to choose either `nginx` or `apache`.
+- Include HTTPS support/toggle
 - Allow specifying the exact data bag and item names in which private bits are stored
+- Attribute for version of farnsworth to install

 License and Authors
 -------------------